malikumairlatif/YouTube-Playlist-Downloader-Video-to-Mp3-/README.md

 <p>To ensure that <code>ffmpeg</code> is properly installed and accessible from your PATH, open a terminal or command prompt and run:</p>
 <p style="padding-left: 80px;"><code class="hljs language-markdown"><span class="hljs-code"><span class="hljs-built_in">ffmpeg -version </span></span></code></p>
 <p>You should see the <code>ffmpeg</code> version information printed, indicating that it's correctly installed.</p>

+## Contributing
+Contributions are welcome!
+Please fork this repository and submit pull requests with your changes.
+Make sure to follow the coding standards and add appropriate documentation.